VaultaFoundation/docs/native/02_core-concepts/30_resources.md

 <br />

-The PowerUp resource model on the EOS blockchain is initialized with `"powerup_days": 1,`.
+The PowerUp resource model on the Vaulta blockchain is initialized with `"powerup_days": 1,`.
 This setting permits the maximum period to rent CPU and NET for 24 hours.
 If you do not use the resources within the 24 hour interval, the rented CPU and NET expires.

 <br />